Category: Uncategorized

 KEEPING HANDS BUSY, BRAIN BUSY

-I am late to the world of knitting and crocheting.
 After reading Sutton Foster’s memoir, “Hooked: How Crafting Saved My Life,” a few months back, I found a beautifully written, moving backstory of a traumatized childhood.
 The Audible version is narrated by her.
-Foster makes crochet and knitting into art, and she uses it to…
+Foster makes crochet and knitting into art, and she uses it to deal with her own anxiety issues.
+She is a mental…

 • WRITING WILL SAVE YOU